Harary's Sum and Integral Sum Graphs -- A Survey in detail: Abstract

 \section{Abstract}

-Frank Harary introduced the concepts of sum and integral sum graphs.
-A graph $G$ is a \textit{sum graph} if the vertices of $G$ can be labeled with distinct positive integers so that $e = uv$ is an edge of $G$ if and only if the sum of the labels on vertices $u$ and $v$ is also a label in $G.$ An \textit{integral sum graph} is also defined just as sum graph, the difference being that the labels may be any distinct integers.
-In this survey article, the authors bring out several properties of sum and integral sum graphs obtained by different authors.
+Harary introduced the concepts of sum and integral sum graphs.
+A graph $G$ is a {\em sum graph} if the vertices of $G$ can be labeled with distinct positive integers so that $e = uv$ is an edge of $G$ if and only if the sum of the labels on vertices $u$ and $v$ is also a label in $G$.
+An {\em integral sum graph} is also defined just as sum graph, the difference being that the labels may be any distinct integers.
+In this survey paper, we present results obtained on sum and integral sum graphs by different authors in detail.